First Labour Government of New Zealand: Foreign affairs and military

-In the 1930s, Labour was a supporter of the League of Nations (a forerunner to the United Nations), seeing the League as the best way to prevent another major war.
+In the 1930s, the New Zealand Labour Party was a supporter of the League of Nations (a forerunner to the United Nations), seeing the League as the best way to prevent another major war.
 However the League proved to be ineffectual, and was unable to prevent the Japanese invasion of Manchuria or the Italian invasion of Abyssinia.
-Under Labour, the New Zealand representative in the League spoke strongly against appeasement of aggressors, particularly the Italian invasion of Abyssinia and the German occupation of Czechoslovakia.
-When World War II broke out, New Zealand immediately declared war on Germany, with Savage saying that 'where Britain goes, we go'.
-During the war, conscription was introduced.
-This led some to accuse Labour of hypocrisy, as it had strongly opposed conscription in World War I. The government argued that while the First World War had been an unnecessary imperialist scuffle, the Second World War was a just war against fascist aggressors.
-Following the war, Fraser became involved in the setting up of the United Nations, and was especially concerned that small countries not be marginalised by the great powers.
+Under Labour, the New Zealand representative to the League spoke strongly against appeasement of aggressors, particularly the Italian invasion of Abyssinia and the German occupation of Czechoslovakia.
+When World War II broke out, New Zealand immediately declared war on Germany, with Savage saying that "where Britain goes, we go".
+Conscription was introduced during the war, which led some to accuse Labour of hypocrisy, as it had strongly opposed conscription in World War I. The government argued that while the First World War had been an unnecessary imperialist scuffle, the Second World War was a just war against fascist aggressors.
+Following the war, Fraser was involved in the setting up of the United Nations, and was especially concerned that small countries not be marginalised by the great powers.

 Peacetime conscription was introduced in 1949, which proved to be an unpopular decision.